wendigosurvivor/wendigosurvivor/README.md

 ### Hello I'm T.J.
-I am a freshman software engineering major at L.S.U.
+I am a Sophomore software engineering major at L.S.U.
 - 🌱 I’m currently learning Java
 - You can reach me mainly on <a href="https://www.instagram.com/wendigosurvivor/?__coig_restricted=1">Instagram</a>
 - 😄 Pronouns: They/Them